 3. Server Sending Invalid Match Key Parameters for Event

-Your server is sending an invalid fbp, ip_address, user_agent parameters value for your event.
+Your server is sending an invalid fbp, ip_address, and user_agent parameters value for your event.
 This may be because there was an error in the parameter value you set up.
 This may cause issues with the attribution and delivery optimization of ad campaigns that are using those events.

 The root cause is your server sending missing or invalid data.
-It’s probably caused by bots triggering the pixel, where the script can’t correctly identify fbp, ip_address, user_agent values.
+It’s probably caused by bots triggering the pixel, where the script can’t correctly identify fbp, ip_address, and user_agent values.

 Moreover, before customers add their information, it is hard to detect and get their data, so some fields will be missing.

-It’s marginal with beginning events such as page view, view content, add to cart, and you can ignore them.
+It’s marginal with beginning events such as page view, view content, and add to cart, and you can ignore them.

 But be careful if it has a warning at the purchase event because that will affect your ads report later.